-Thank you to all those who supported Readathon this year!
+Thank you to all those who supported Readathon 2018.

-Thanks to your generous support ,we raised a fantastic £492 to help children in hospital.
+Thanks to your generous support, we have raised a fantastic sum of £422 to help children in hospital.
 Well done everybody!

 World Book Day supports Readathon, the UK-wide sponsored reading event.
 Readathon began in 1984 and is now the UK- wide sponsored reading event run in schools , encouraging children - even reluctant readers- to read for pleasure.
 Children can read whatever they like, including comics, non-fiction, poetry, electronic books or just listen to stories.
 The money raised helps seriously ill children and the school receives free book vouchers worth 20% of its total.